openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ### rank
 _Type: String &bull; Cardinality: ONE_

-Author's order in the list of authors for the given result.
+Author's order in the list of authors for the given research product.

 ```json
 "rank": 1